certbot/certbot/How-to-Contribute.md

 #### Testing Framework

-I would like to build a repository of valid configurations that we can test all changes to the code against before pushing the code into the master branch.
+The project would benefit from building a repository of valid configurations so we can test all changes to the code against it before pushing the code into the master branch.
 The ApacheConfigurator can be initialized with any SERVER_ROOT, so it should be feasible to automate the process and provide lots of tests.
-This project could use the Validator class to verify correct results.
+This project could use the Validator class (currently a stub) to verify correct results.

 ## Small Projects